mui/material-ui/docs/data/material/design-resources/connect/connect.md

 ## Component customizations

 The code Connect generates for component customizations can be copied and pasted into your theme's `component` node.
-For example, imagine you've customized the Switch's track and thumb size.
-Here's how you'd add the code to your theme:
+For example, if you've customized the Switch's track and thumb size, you would add the code to your theme as shown below:

 ```js
 const theme = createTheme({